docpile/MyDocpile/README.md

 * **Composer:** Is being autofilled within the installation directory of the main app during setup.

 ### 2. Configuration
-The system expects several PHP variables to be defined.
-Most of them are automatically set during installation.
+The system expects several config.php variables to be defined.
+Most of them are automatically set up during installation.

 ### 3. Integration Into Other Applications
 The login UI submitted here is just an excerpt of the login used in my much larger (and safer) real-life application login; however, it gives you an impression of the needs of the MyDocpile application itself and should be sufficiently secure for smaller implementations.

 ### 2. Installation on Your Server

-Create a domain with an empty www-root on your webserver.
+1. Create a domain with an empty www-root on your webserver.

-Download the whole code into an empty directory:
+2. Download the whole code into an empty directory (or, download and umpack an release ZIP file):

 `git clone https://github.com/docpile/MyDocpile.git`